We need legislators to do the right thing for working families

 Published by Sabine Brown

-Sabine Brown joined the Oklahoma Policy Institute as an Infrastructure and Access Senior Policy Analyst in January 2022.
-She previously worked at OK Policy from January 2018 until September 2020 as the Outreach and Legislative Director, and received a Master of Public Administration degree from the University of Oklahoma-Tulsa.
+Sabine Brown joined the Oklahoma Policy Institute as Housing Senior Policy Analyst in January 2022.
+She previously worked at OK Policy from January 2018 until September 2020 as the Outreach and Legislative Director, and earned a Master of Public Administration degree from the University of Oklahoma-Tulsa.
 Before joining OK Policy she served as the Oklahoma Chapter Leader for Moms Demand Action for Gun Sense in America.
 Sabine also earned a Bachelor of Science and a Master of Health Science from the University of Oklahoma and was a physician assistant prior to discovering advocacy work.
 She grew up in Germany but has called Oklahoma home since 1998.